yuleichin/yuleichin.github.io/_pages/about.md

 News
 ======

+* 02/2025: Our report about the reproduction of open-source projects on DeepSeek R1 training is available at [1](https://mp.weixin.qq.com/s/BYPKP5oXg1V4C_vg0VFGhw) and [2](https://mp.weixin.qq.com/s/U5FjoSf1EizydeiymGX2lw?poc_token=HIo0uGejNivyjrc6oHos-bIqksSCK0oXswYbojP9).
+Thanks for the open-source community.
 * 01/2025: I am invited to serve as an area chair for MICCAI 2025.
 * 01/2025: Our survey on [data assessment and selection for instruction tuning](https://openreview.net/pdf?id=RJT1baPhdV) is accepted to TMLR with a <span style="background-color: #0BDAD0; color: white;">survey</span> certificate.
 * 12/2024: One paper on [Cross-Tokenizer Distillation on Large Language Models](https://arxiv.org/pdf/2412.14528) is accepted by AAAI 2025.